smithki/melodist/README.md

   // "exports" field, for maximum compatibility "exports": {
-    // ES modules output (using `.mjs` extension) "import": "./dist/es/index.mjs",
+    // ES modules output (using `.mjs` extension) "import": "./dist/esm/index.mjs",
     // CommonJS output (for redundancy)
-    // (this should stay synced with package.json#main) "require": "./dist/cjs/index.js"
+    // (this should be in-sync with package.json#main) "require": "./dist/cjs/index.js"
   }
 }